Course Description

 - Mengidentifikasi stereotip dan prasangka dalam konteks komunikasi Indonesia–Jerman serta mengembangkan sikap empatik dan toleran terhadap keberagaman.

-- Menjelaskan perbedaan komunikasi verbal dan nonverbal antara masyarakat Indonesia dan Jerman serta menerapkannya dalam situasi akademik dan profesional.
+- Menerapkan strategi komunikasi verbal dan nonverbal yang tepat dalam situasi interaksi akademik dan profesional Indonesia–Jerman.